Vident Investment Advisory LLC Grows Stock Holdings in Intuit Inc. (NASDAQ:INTU)

 The firm also recently disclosed a quarterly dividend, which will be paid on Monday, July 19th.
 Stockholders of record on Monday, July 12th will be given a dividend of $0.59 per share.
 The ex-dividend date of this dividend is Friday, July 9th.
 This represents a $2.36 annualized dividend and a dividend yield of 0.47%.
 Intuit’s dividend payout ratio (DPR) is 35.98%.

 INTU has been the topic of several recent analyst reports.
-Wolfe Research initiated coverage on shares of Intuit in a report on Thursday, April 22nd.
-They issued an “outperform” rating and a $475.00 price target on the stock.
-Stifel Nicolaus increased their target price on shares of Intuit from $425.00 to $490.00 and gave the stock a “buy” rating in a report on Wednesday, May 26th.
+Wells Fargo & Company upped their price target on shares of Intuit from $450.00 to $510.00 and gave the company an “overweight” rating in a report on Wednesday, May 26th.
 Morgan Stanley increased their target price on shares of Intuit from $470.00 to $511.00 and gave the stock an “overweight” rating in a report on Wednesday, May 26th.
-Credit Suisse Group reissued an “outperform” rating and set a $460.00 target price on shares of Intuit in a report on Tuesday, March 16th.
-Finally, Oppenheimer reissued a “buy” rating and set a $474.00 target price on shares of Intuit in a report on Wednesday, May 26th.
+Barclays increased their target price on shares of Intuit from $482.00 to $540.00 and gave the stock an “overweight” rating in a report on Wednesday, May 26th.
+William Blair reissued an “outperform” rating on shares of Intuit in a report on Wednesday, May 12th.
+Finally, Stifel Nicolaus increased their target price on shares of Intuit from $425.00 to $490.00 and gave the stock a “buy” rating in a report on Wednesday, May 26th.
 Five research analysts have rated the stock with a hold rating, eighteen have issued a buy rating and one has given a strong buy rating to the company.
 Intuit presently has an average rating of “Buy” and an average price target of $465.71.

 In other Intuit news, EVP James Alexander Chriss sold 437 shares of the company’s stock in a transaction dated Thursday, May 27th.
 The shares were sold at an average price of $436.21, for a total transaction of $190,623.77.
 Following the completion of the sale, the executive vice president now directly owns 627 shares of the company’s stock, valued at $273,503.67.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
 Also, CFO Michelle M. Clatterbuck sold 414 shares of the company’s stock in a transaction dated Thursday, May 27th.
 The shares were sold at an average price of $436.21, for a total transaction of $180,590.94.
 Following the sale, the chief financial officer now directly owns 546 shares of the company’s stock, valued at $238,170.66.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders have sold 170,677 shares of company stock valued at $73,737,829.
 Insiders own 3.38% of the company’s stock.